jenaleigh01/yoga-at-the-barn-blog/.github/ISSUE_TEMPLATE/user-story.md

 ---

-As a user, I can easily navigate through the website, making retrieving information a quick, simple and effortless experience. **(MUST HAVE)**
+As a user, I would like to be able to view and read information on my chosen topic. **(MUST HAVE)**

 **Acceptance Criteria**

-**AC1** - Site navigation is straightforward and retrieving information is uncomplicated.
+**AC1** - As a logged in user, blog posts are available to view and read.